realnedsanders/Coordination-Trilemma/appendix-c.md

 ### 1.3 The Voluntary Coordination Approach

-**Core principle:** Defense is immediate, minimal, and individual—not systemic.
+**Core principle:** Defense is immediate, minimal, and individual rather than systemic.

 **When violence occurs:**